openclimatefix/metnet/README.md

 ## Data

 While the exact training data used for both MetNet and MetNet-2 haven't been released, the papers do go into some detail as to the inputs, which were GOES-16 and MRMS precipitation data, as well as the time period covered.
 We will be making those splits available, as well as a larger dataset that covers a longer time period, with [HuggingFace Datasets](https://huggingface.co/datasets/openclimatefix/goes-mrms)!
+Note: The dataset is not available yet, we are still processing data!

 ```python
 from datasets import load_dataset